hands-on-engineering/labs/rfid/video/spi/transcript.md

 The specifics of when data is sampled over the lines depends on what SPI mode we're using.
 SPI modes are made up of combinations controlling the clock polarity (CPOL) and clock phase (CPHA).
-What this means is that we need to choose whether the clock idles/starts low or high, and whether data is sampled on the falling or rising edge of the clock.
-Since we have 2 settings with 2 options each, we have a total of 4 SPI modes.
-*SHOW TABLE OF MODES*.
+What this means is that we need to choose whether the clock idles/starts low or high, and whether data is sampled on the leading or trailing edge of the clock.
+Since we have 2 settings with 2 options each, we have a total of 4 SPI modes.  *SHOW TABLE OF MODES*.

 The reason we have all these modes is because, as mentioned before, there is no standard for SPI and so we have to be willing to adapt to master/